Shadowstrikes777/Shadowstrikes777/README.md

 - 👋 Hi, I’m @Shadowstrikes777
 - 👀 I’m interested in System and Networking
-- 🌱 I’m currently learning minitalk
+- This is somehow an anonymous account unless I change my mind someday

 <!---
 Shadowstrikes777/Shadowstrikes777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.